When Environment Matters: Inter-Organizational Effects on Sociomaterial Imbrications and Change

 Sociomateriality is a recently developed perspective arguing that social and material aspects acquire their properties in the process of their mutual imbrications.
 We conducted a case study of communities of social computing developing their routines and technologies over a 16-year period in the market of Internet access providers.
 Our findings indicate that inter-organizational influence is an important factor shaping the processes of change in organizational routines and technologies.
 Based on our findings we develop a process model of inter-organizational influence on sociomaterial imbrications and change and discuss its implications for theory and practice.

-ZORINA, A. and AVISON, D. (2011).
+ZORINA, A. et AVISON, D. (2011).
 When Environment Matters: Inter-Organizational Effects on Sociomaterial Imbrications and Change.
-In: ICIS 2011 Proceedings.
+Dans: ICIS 2011 Proceedings.
 ICIS.